paritytech/parity-bitcoin/README.md

 ## Going online

 By default parity connects to bitcoind seednodes.
-Full list is [here](./pbtc/seednodes.rs)
+Full list is [here](./pbtc/seednodes.rs).

-To start syncing the mainnet, just start the client
+To start syncing the mainnet, just start the client:

 ```
 ./target/release/pbtc
 ```

-To start syncing the testnet
+To start syncing the testnet:

 ```
 ./target/release/pbtc --testnet
 ```

-To print syncing progress add `--print-to-console` flag
+To not print any syncing progress add `--quiet` flag:

 ```
-./target/release/pbtc --print-to-console
+./target/release/pbtc --quiet
 ```

 ## Importing bitcoind database